 VI.
 Old Business (Action items are ready for the Board to take adoptive, approval, or other appropriate action on a matter scheduled for action.
 Items cannot be placed on the agenda after the public posting or advertisement is made.)

 Discuss Long Term Building Projects- Mr. Naleski, Dr. Morrison and Ms. Patterson met with architect, Adam Ciros, who provided a questionnaire that Dr. Morrison presented to staff.
-A meeting is scheduled gather a sub-committee to compile results.
+A meeting is scheduled gathering a sub-committee to compile results.
 Mr. Naleski has a pre-application meeting with the City of Flagstaff scheduled for next Friday, March 10.
 We applied with Charter School Development Corporation (CSDC) to get more information.
-CDSC can finance a building project and then we lease the building back from them and have an option to purchase the building.
+CDSC can finance a building project and then schools can lease the property/building back from them and have an option to purchase.
 There is a property for sale on West Route 66 that would require some offsite development.
-Dr. Morrison contacted Norther Arizona Healthcare to get some more information about selling/leasing.
+Dr. Morrison contacted Northern Arizona Healthcare to get some more information about selling/leasing.

 VII.
 New Business (Action items are ready for the Board to take adoptive, approval, or other appropriate action on a matter scheduled for action.
 Items cannot be placed on the agenda after the public posting or advertisement is made.
 No action during Executive Session.)

-Discussion with possible action regarding SY2022-2023 FJA’s Safe Return to In-Person Learning Plan- Concentric is no longer pooled testing but can offer PCR testing for COVID.
+Discussion with possible action regarding SY2022-2023 FJA’s Safe Return to In-Person Learning Plan- Concentric is no longer pooled testing but can offer individual PCR testing for COVID.
 Dr. Morrison shared that the testing would take more time for classes and our office staff to run the pooled testing.
 We will have a higher standard of test with PCR.
 The Coconino County Health Department is still providing unlimited rapid tests that FJA could give to families.

 Mr. Naleski motioned to remove pooled testing from the SY2022-2023 FJA Safe Return to In-Person Learning Plan.
 Ms. Smith seconded the motion to remove pooled testing from the SY2022-2023 FJA Safe Return to In-Person Learning Plan.